openvswitch/ovs/INSTALL.Windows.md

 * The kernel datapath can be compiled from command line as well.
-The top level 'make' will invoke building the kernel datapath, if the '--with-vstudioddk' argument is specified while configuring the package.
+The top level 'make' will invoke building the kernel datapath, if the '--with-vstudiotarget' argument is specified while configuring the package.
 For example,

     % ./configure CC=./build-aux/cccl LD="`which link`" \
     LIBS="-lws2_32 -liphlpapi" --prefix="C:/openvswitch/usr" \
     --localstatedir="C:/openvswitch/var" --sysconfdir="C:/openvswitch/etc" \
     --with-pthread="C:/pthread" --enable-ssl \
-    --with-openssl="C:/OpenSSL-Win32" --with-vstudioddk="<WDK to use>"
+    --with-openssl="C:/OpenSSL-Win32" --with-vstudiotarget="<target type>"

-    Possible values for "<WDK to use>" are:
+    Possible values for "<target type>" are:
-    "Win8.1 Debug", "Win8.1 Release", "Win8 Debug" and "Win8 Release".
+    "Debug" and "Release"

 Installing the Kernel module
 ----------------------------